donatolab/biozentrum_block_course/Day_1/README.md

-3. Clone the biozentrum blockcourse from github from the anaconda command prompt.
+3. Next, we need to get the biozentrum blockcourse from github.
+So we use the "git" function from the anaconda command prompt to "clone" (i.e. copy) the course locally:

 `git clone https://github.com/donatolab/biozentrum_block_course`

-4. Load jupyter lab from the anaconda command prompt.
+4. We are now ready to open the jupyter lab notebook from the anaconda command prompt.

-`jupyter lab`
+`jupyter-lab`

 5. Now we have to find the notebook (or code) that we want to run.
 So we click on the "notebooks/" folder and then on the Binarize_Suite2p notebook.